 Travel Safety Tips for Retirees

 It’s a fact: retirees in America are on the go!
-More than 60% of baby boomers expect their retirement to include travel.1 That’s because retirement is a great time to take that beachside getaway, the weekend camping trip with your grandkids, or the European adventure you’ve been dreaming of!
+More than 60% of Americans aged 50 and older expect their retirement to include travel.1 That’s because retirement is a great time to take that beachside getaway, the weekend camping trip with your grandkids, or the European adventure you’ve been dreaming of!
 But sometimes, destinations require extra planning, including learning a few of the local customs and taking extra safety precautions.
 If you’re planning an adventure, make sure you take into account these travel safety tips.

 Travel Safety Tips: Before Your Trip